How do I Register with your Surgery?

 On arriving at Cam Surgery there is an automated Check-in screen in the entrance foyer.
 Please follow the onscreen instructions to check-in.
 The screen will then tell you who your appointment is with and which waiting room to go to.

-You can check-in with the receptionist, at both Cam and Uley surgeries.
+You can check-in with the reception, at both Cam and Uley surgeries.

 How do I Make a Complaint?